aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/To-Image/_index.md

 ## **Rendering Charts**

-Aspose.Cells APIs support to convert the Excel Charts to images formats without requiring any additional tools or applications.
+Aspose.Cells for Python via .NET APIs support to convert the Excel Charts to images formats without requiring any additional tools or applications.
 In order to provide rendering support, the [**Chart**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart) class has exposed [**to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) methods with a verity of overloads to best suit the application requirements.

 ### **Rendering Charts to Images**

 The [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method has a verity of overloads to support simple as well as advanced rendering.
 If the application requirement is to render the chart in its default dimensions, we suggest you use the [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method as follow.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToImage.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-ChartRendering-ChartRenderingChartToImage.py" >}}

 It is also possible to render the charts to images with advanced settings.
-Aspose.Cells APIs have exposed an overload version of [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method that could accept an instance of [**image_or_print_options**](https://reference.aspose.com/cells/python-net/aspose.cells.rendering/image_or_print_options), while allowing to specify parameters such as resolution, smoothing mode, image format and so on.
+Aspose.Cells for Python via .NET APIs have exposed an overload version of [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method that could accept an instance of [**ImageOrPrintOptions**](https://reference.aspose.com/cells/python-net/aspose.cells.rendering/imageorprintoptions/), while allowing to specify parameters such as resolution, smoothing mode, image format and so on.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-ChartRendering-ChartRenderingChartToImageWithAdvancedOptions.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-ChartRendering-ChartRenderingChartToImageWithAdvancedOptions.py" >}}

 ## **Supported Chart Types for Rendering**